happyDomain/happydeliver/README.md

 - **Blacklist (2 pts)**: RBL/DNSBL checks
 - **Content (2 pts)**: HTML quality, links, images, unsubscribe
 - **Headers (1 pt)**: Required headers, MIME structure

+**Note:** BIMI (Brand Indicators for Message Identification) is also checked and reported but does not contribute to the score, as it's a branding feature rather than a deliverability factor.

 **Ratings:**
 - 9-10: Excellent